microbial-pangenomes-lab/microbial-pangenomes-lab.github.io/_posts/2024-10-30-Stress-testing-next-generation-antibiotics.md

 Given that cell delivery is harder to update than the "lego" like part, we propose that particular care should be given to the choice of a delivery mechanism for which resistance is induced at the lowest possible frequency.
-By following this simple advice and continuing in improving this new class of antibiotics we are hoping to be able to eventually be able to keep up with the evolution of antimicrobial resistance.
+By following this simple advice and continuing in improving this new class of antibiotics we are hoping to eventually be able to keep up with the evolution of antimicrobial resistance.